NiaOrg/NiaPy/CONTRIBUTING.md

 ### Pull requests

-If you are not so familiar with Git or/and GitHub, we suggest you take a look at our [begginer's guide](.github/begginers_guide.md).
+If you are not so familiar with Git or/and GitHub, we suggest you take a look at our [beginner's guide](.github/beginners_guide.md).

 - Fill in the [reqired template](.github/pull_request_template.md)
 - Document new code